WebOfTrustInfo/verifiable-news/sketchpad.md

 # Sketchpad

 ## Factual Claims
-In the [verifiable claims data model](https://w3c.github.io/vc-data-model/#claims), a claim is a statement about a subject and claims may be merged together to express a graph of information about a particular subject.
-A verifiable claim is a claim that is tamper-resistant and whose authorship can be cryptographically verified.
+In the [verifiable claims data model](https://w3c.github.io/vc-data-model/#claims), a _claim_ is a statement about a subject and claims may be merged together to express a graph of information about a particular subject.
+A _verifiable claim_ is a claim that is tamper-resistant and whose authorship can be cryptographically verified.

 The verifiable claims data model describes a datatype, `Credential`.
-A [credential](https://w3c.github.io/vc-data-model/#dfn-credential) is a set of one or more claims made by the same entity about a subject.
-A verifiable credential is a credential that is tamper-resistant and whose authorship can be cryptographically verified.
+A _[credential](https://w3c.github.io/vc-data-model/#dfn-credential)_ is a set of one or more claims made by the same entity about a subject.
+A _verifiable credential_ is a credential that is tamper-resistant and whose authorship can be cryptographically verified.

 Envisioning a new datatype, e.g. `Claim`, here are some sketches showing a variety of "claims" which are one or more RDF literals (see also [https://www.w3.org/TR/rdf-json/](https://www.w3.org/TR/rdf-json/)).
-Adding verifiability to this data structure results in _factual claims_ which are tamper-resistant and whose authorship can be cryptographically verified.
+Adding verifiability to this data structure results in _verifiable factual claims_ which are tamper-resistant and whose authorship can be cryptographically verified.

 ```json
 {